Why do employees stay? How to build employee loyalty

 Leadership is so much more than just being a manager.
 Leadership and being a good leader is a skill and having the right leaders in your business can transform the productivity and bottom line of your business.

 The leaders/managers in your business at all levels need to have the time to invest in their team.
-They need to be leading by example; being a positive role model, setting the tone of the team.
+They need to be leading by example; be a positive role model, setting the tone of the team.

 Any team issues need to be nipped in the bud and resolved to help people move forward.
 The team need to feel included and considered but also led and guided.
 It can be a very tricky balancing act but one that is important to have the time to get right.